nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 #### Specifying the data files

 It is also possible to specify your own property and/or appointment storage data files.
-In the `preferences.json` file that is generated when you first launch the app, you may edit the values of `propertyBookFilePath` and/or the `appointmentBookFilePath` to your own property and appointment storage file paths respectively.
+In the `preferences.json` file that is generated when you first launch the app, you may edit the values of `propertyBookFilePath` and/or `appointmentBookFilePath` to your own property and appointment storage file paths respectively.

 ![Edit preferences.json file](images/editPreferencesJsonFile.png)